NAPLES, Fla. (AP) — An endangered Florida panther has died after being struck by a vehicle.

-It's the fourth panther death attributed to fatal collisions, out of five total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.
+It's the 12th panther death attributed to fatal collisions, out of 14 total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.

-The remains of the 1-year-old female panther were found Tuesday in Collier County on a rural road northwest of Immokalee, wildlife officials said.
+The remains of the 14-month-old uncollared female panther were found Saturday in Collier County on a rural road near Naples Lakes Country Club, wildlife officials said.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.